-The Trust, Principal or delegated manager will respond to your concerns, and it will be necessary to investigate your concerns but this is not the same as either accepting or rejecting them.
+The individual responsible for handling your concern (second column of table above) will respond to your concerns, and it will be necessary to investigate your concerns but this is not the same as either accepting or rejecting them.

 Within 3 working days of a concern being raised, you will be sent a written acknowledgement of the concern which has been raised.